-BASIC NURSING PROGRAM

-LEADING TO A DIPLOMA IN NURSING
+BASIC NURSING PROGRAM LEADING TO A DIPLOMA IN NURSING

 This program is a continuation and development of the original program.
-In addition to the first semester's work, formerly offered to pre-Cadets, the University now also provides the second semester's work for students of the three hospital schools.
+In addition to the first semester's work, formerly offered to pre-Cadets, the University now also provides the second semester's work for students of the two hospital schools.
 The student nurses are regularly enrolled in the University, with college credit, for these two semesters.

-these two semesters.
 All applications for admission to this program will be handled through the hospital schools of nursing.

-The following courses constitut te the t wo semesters' work:
+The following courses constitute the two semesters' work:

-First Semester A P 48 Second Semester ₩
+First Semeste r Second Semester

-- 11 h Credits A+1" "6" Credits
+Cı redits Credits

-Anatomy and Physiology 3 47 -54 Microbiology 33 3
+Anatomy and Physiology 47 4 3 3 Microbiology 33 Diet Therapy History of Nursing Nursing Arts I Pharmacology I Intro. to Medical Science Professional Adjustments 3 2 2

-Chemistry 25 4 Diet Therapy 3

-Foods 43 3 History of Nursing 3

-Psychology 51 3 Nursing Arts I 2

-Sociology 21 3 Pharmacology I 2

-Intro. to Medical Science 3

-18 Professional Adjustments 1
+1 1,